towersvault/shinpokered/README.md

 A bash script randomizer, "randoshinred", is now in beta test.

-**IMPORTANT**: Download the IPS patch file of the version you want and apply it to the correct USA rom.
+**IMPORTANT**: Download the BPS patch file of the version you want and apply it to the correct USA rom.
-- The "_origback" ips patches are alternatives for red & blue that keep the original back sprites.
+- The "_origback" BPS patches are alternatives for red & blue that keep the original back sprites.
-- Always apply patches to a fresh USA ROM or else strange glitches will occur.
+- Use the tool [FLIPS](https://www.romhacking.net/utilities/1040/) to apply the BPS patches.
 - **Red patches (shin pokemon red, red_origback, and red-jp) are applied to a USA Red ROM.**
 - **All other patches (Blues and Greens) are applied to a USA Blue ROM.**